c0ded00d1e12/ecen224/_pages/lab_setup.md

 git tag --force final
 git push --force origin final
 ```
-If you don’t use the correct tag name (`final`), the lab will not be count as submitted.
+If you don’t use the correct tag name (`final`), the lab will not be counted as submitted.